teozern1/tp/docs/DeveloperGuide.md

 *{More to be added}*

+**Use case: Add assignment to the database**

+**MSS**

+1. User requests to add an assignment to the database
+2. System updates to show the added assignment

+    Use case ends.

+**Extensions**
+* 1a.
+The assignment's title is not supplied by the user
+  * 2a1.
+Error message is shown informing the user of te correct usage of the command

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The product is meant for a single Teaching Assistant that makes all changes to the AddressBook themselves.
+4. The product is meant for a single Teaching Assistant that makes all changes to the TAssistant themselves.
 5. Data will be stored in a .json file to allow for advanced users to manipulate the data directly.

 ### Glossary